dk14/wolfram-mega/docs/dsl.md

 Backends are allowed to optimize ranges and such - by interpreting "0..100" as Schnorr sum of messages.
 They can also optimize subsequent unique matches of the same fact ("100 = 20", "100 = 30" etc, e.g. turn a set of binary options to a european call) into a single pack of CET-transactions rather than a binary tree, which would reduce amount of transactions needed to redeem the funds in worst case.

-> Numbers and sets are implemented as binary trees in Discreet.
+> Numbers and sets are implemented as binary search trees in Discreet.
 They are as optimal as possible.
 And that's it.

 #### Memoization